 Resolving employment tax disputes is a lengthy process, particularly as the IRS is a very large, very busy organization, and your business is not likely to be their first priority.
 As stressful as this may be, business owners and partners need to keep their cool throughout this arduous process.

-Hire Tax Counsel
+Hire Tax Counsel in Dallas & Tyler, TX

 As the tax dispute continues, there will be probing questions asked about your business which can be difficult for you to answer, particularly since the process can take up to half a year or longer to complete and certain details may be forgotten.